 This is rarely a problem in typical industrial and commercial power systems.
 A sufficiently low resistance to earth may be difficult to achieve, but the "ground" to which faults occur will be the bonded conductive electrical enclosures.
-The zero-sequence impedance of most generators used in these systems is much lower than the positive-sequence impedance of these generators.
-The zero-sequence impedance of a delta-wye transformer will not exceed the transformer's positive-sequence impedance.
+The zero-sequence impedance of most generators used in these systems is much lower than the positive-sequence impedance of a delta-wye transformer will not exceed the transformer's positive-sequence impedance.
 There are, however, conditions under which relatively high zero-sequence impedance may occur.